 Vegan Kyoto Dining Tip

-Hours of operation gave me a real run for my money in Kyoto!
-As you’re mapping out all of the vegan spots that you want to visit be sure to note when they are open.
-I found that many places are open select hours throughout the day (for instance a couple of hours for breakfast, then lunch, etc.) or they don’t open until the evening, or they’re closed random days throughout the week!
+Hours of operation gave me a real run for my money!
+As you’re mapping out all of the vegan restaurants in Kyoto that you want to visit, be sure to note when they are open.
+I found that many places are open select hours throughout the day (for instance, a couple of hours for breakfast, then lunch, etc.), or they don’t open until the evening, or they’re closed on random days throughout the week!
 Needless to say, it was a bit of a challenge to keep track.
-Also, if there is somewhere that you have your heart set on visiting then also check their Instagram or Facebook for updates on hours.
-I had a couple of experiences where Google said they were open but when I arrived they clearly weren’t!
+Also, if there is somewhere that you have your heart set on visiting, then check their Instagram or Facebook for updates on hours.
+I had a couple of experiences where Google said they were open, but when I arrived, they clearly weren’t!

-This spot is connected to the vegan and gluten-free restaurant, Cafe Tea Terrace.
+These two hotels have fabulous options!
+The Gion Elite Terrace hotel is connected to the vegan and gluten-free restaurant, Cafe Tea Terrace.
 I highly recommend the restaurant!
-In the morning, the hotel offers a buffet with vegan options but have shared that they could offer other items if they know in advance.
-The hotel is located in the beautiful Gion District, a great place to base yourself to explore Kyoto and some of the rooms have private saunas!
+In the morning, the hotel offers a buffet with vegan options, but they shared that they could offer other items if they know in advance.
+The second hotel, Good Nature, has an on-site restaurant that is vegan-friendly.

 Gion Elite Terrace